Tony McSherry BSc MSc RMN MSc (Psychotherapy) UKCP

 I have regular supervision, peer support, and continuing professional development.
 I am a member of the Manchester Psychoanalytic Matrix, and belong to the Psychotherapy Club of the UKCP at Liverpool.
 I have a special interest in psychoanalysis and the unconscious.
 I am an occasional lecturer at Roehampton University.

-I have worked as a therapist for 10 years, full-time for the last 6 years (within the NHS).
-I work with a wide variety of diagnoses, from depression and anxiety to obsessive compulsive behaviour and psychoses.
+I have worked as a therapist for 14 years, full-time for the last 10 years (within the NHS).
+I work with a wide variety of diagnoses, from depression and anxiety to obsessive and compulsive behaviour, and psychoses.
 But most people don't fit into these categories neatly, or their problems may be completely unique.
 I always bear this in mind in my work - it is the individual and his or her problems with living that I work with, not the diagnosis in itself.
-I have worked for two charities (Emmaus, Guildford; Feltham Open Door Project, London), GP services and mental health services, as well as privately.
+I have worked for two charities (Emmaus, Guildford; Feltham Open Door Project, London), GP services and mental health services.

-I currently run a weekly Case-Based Discussion Group for psychiatrists in training in West Cheshire, as an introduction to working psychotherapeutically with others.
+I have also run a weekly Case-Based Discussion Group for psychiatrists in training as an introduction to working psychotherapeutically with others.